Overview

 Since you will be adding/creating elements to your project using these APIs, all the APIs used contain the command POST.
 Other parameters differ depending on the data you want to include in your project.

-Here’s a step by step on what each API should include to create a full project:
+Here’s a step-by-step on what each API should include to create a full project:

 Creating a project